establishing new norms, now

 26 February, 1830-2100, Graduate Institute Ivan Pictet Auditorium, Geneva

-#FEMALE PLEASURE portrays five courageous, smart, self-determined women breaking the silence imposed by their archaic-patriarch societies and religious communities, as they fight for sexual liberation and autonomy for women, beyond religious rules and cultural barriers.
-It shows the universal mechanisms at work that determine the position of women until today, spanning cultures, religions, and continents: from Japan and India and the Somali Muslim diaspora to the Hasidic community in Brooklyn and Catholic clergy in Europe.
+#FEMALE PLEASURE five courageous, self-determined women breaking the silence imposed by their societies and religious communities from Japan and India and the Somali Muslim diaspora to the Hasidic community in Brooklyn and Catholic clergy in Europe.

-The feature documentary by Swiss filmmaker Barbara Miller (2018, 101 minutes, in English, German and Japanese with English subtitles) will be followed by a panel discussion with:
+The feature documentary by Swiss filmmaker Barbara Miller followed by panel discussion with:

 27 February, 0830- 0930